What Do Most Successful Logo Designs Have In Common?

 Your static designs should have an animated version for digital use.

-In this day and age, static just is not just the design, but it is bringing to life.
+In this day and age, static is not just the design but brought to life.

 Imagine your design when it moves and how it looks.